ilent2/ott/README.md

 dynamics of optically trapped particles.
 The toolbox can be used to calculate the optical forces and torques acting on spherical and non-spherical particles in a laser beam.
-This version of the toolbox includes methods for calculating fluidic drag and Brownian forces, as well as examples for basic dynamics simulations.
+In addition, the toolbox includes methods for calculating fluidic drag and Brownian forces, as well as examples for basic dynamics simulations.
 For more information, refer to the examples or the